outcomesinsights/generalized_data_model/README.md

 - Do we need a table for “facility”, “hospitalization” or “extended care” records (with types for inpatient, long-term, SNF, etc.)
 - What about modifiers – tend to be for laterality (left/right) or multiple physicians and maybe part of ETL
 - Do we need some types in the data (e.g., “cancer registry”, “claims”, “EHR”)
+- We should require mapping to a vocab for text-based entries (e.g., drugs stored as drug names, labs stored as lab names)